EzyGang/py-cachify/docs/once-decorator.md

 It detects the type of function that it is being applied to automatically using a compatible cache client for it (sync or async).

-__TYPE CHECKS__: Currently there is no way (*or we haven't found one*) to correctly type annotate a decorator so that you won't have to ignore or cast the results of a function the decorator is being applied to.
+__TYPE CHECKING__: Currently there is no way (*or we haven't found one*) to correctly type annotate a decorator so that you won't have to ignore or cast the results of a function the decorator is being applied to.
 In order to use specific decorator to match your runtime you can import the desired one with:
 ```python